-Whenever I told people we would be moving to California for 6 months, almost everyone kept saying I shouldn’t miss Big Sur.
+Whenever I told people we were moving to California for 6 months, everyone kept saying I shouldn’t miss Big Sur.

-Somehow we thought we would need a couple of days to visit so ended up postponing it for months.
-I wasn’t very clear on what was the best way to explore Big Sur.
-After doing some research, I realized that is it totally possible to experience the magic of Big Sur on a day trip and that there isn’t a “right” or “wrong” way to do it.
+Somehow we thought we needed to allocate at least a couple of days to visit, so ended up postponing it for months.
+However, after doing some research, I realized that is it totally possible to experience the magic of Big Sur on a day trip.

 Let’s start with the basics: What is Big Sur?